rebeccatruong7/Data-Projects/README.md

 I keep the code for my data projects in this repository!

 ## [Croissant Pricing & Wealth Distribution in San Francisco]()
-This was a passion project exploring the relationship between item pricing, for croissants in this case, and neighborhood wealth.
+This was a passion project exploring the relationship between item pricing, for croissants in this case, and neighborhood wealth in San Francisco.
 _Python and Tableau._
 **Tableau Workbook:** [Homepage](https://public.tableau.com/views/sf_croissant_project/homepage?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
 **Jupyter Notebooks:**